Bitcoin News

 Accessibility

-Its accessibility goes beyond who can leverage the network, and expands to when they can.
+Its accessibility goes beyond who can leverage the network and expands to when they can.
 Since its inception, the Bitcoin network has remained fully operational for 99.99% of the time.
-It does not shut down for the weekend, or limit its services after 5pm.
-If a user needs to make a transaction on the network, Bitcoin remains functional anywhere, and at anytime for users to rely upon.
+It does not shut down for the weekend or limit its services after 5 pm.
+If a user needs to make a transaction on the network, Bitcoin remains functional anywhere and at any time for users to rely upon.

 Consensus Mechanism

 Beyond providing the network with a fair and robust means of a consensus, PoW on the Bitcoin network is quite flexible, readjusting itself to match market conditions automatically.
-The more miners participating, the harder the difficulty becomes, and vice versa.
+The more miners participate, the harder the difficulty becomes, and vice versa.

 Technical Metrics